calebstride/calebstride.github.io/resources/siteContent/03_projects/manageCabbage/02_design.md

 ---
 title: Designing
 header: Designing
+description: A look at redesigning and creating a new version of Manage Cabbage
 ---

 I decided to redo the "Manage Cabbage" website.
 The main reason was that I wanted to learn